gumblex/naivegis/README.md

 # Naïve GIS
 Such a simple and naive GIS platform.

-Fuck those slow, complicated, expensive and "user-friendly" GIS software.
+Fuck those slow, complicated and "user-friendly" GIS software.
 I just want to show some points on the map.

+This program doesn't support WKT/WKB and other formats (now).

 ## Usage